Fragments

 field if it's of type Droid

-However, for this query to work, your client needs to understand the polymorphic relationship between the Character
+However, for this query to work, the client needs to understand the polymorphic relationship between the Character

 interface and the types that implement it.
-To inform the client about these relationships, you can pass a possibleTypes
+To inform the client about these relationships, you must pass a possibleTypes

 option when you initialize your InMemoryCache